-On this journey, search La Selva Biological Station for Neotropical specialties.
+On this adventure, search La Selva Biological Station for Neotropical specialties.
 Traverse the Continental Divide, from lowland rainforest to cloud forest.
 Glide down a river looking for secretive birds such as Sunbittern and Green Ibis, several species of kingfisher, Green Iguana, and Mantled Howler Monkey.
-Relax at a mountain lodge and witness Northern Emerald-Toucanet and Collared Redstart in the wild Savegre Valley, a special place where Resplendent Quetzal nest and American Dipper feeds in the rushing stream.
+Relax at a mountain lodge and witness Northern Emerald-Toucanet and Collared Redstart in the wild Savegre Valley, a special place where Resplendent Quetzal nest and American Dipper feed in the rushing stream.

 - Explore and bird the fascinating archaeological site of Guayabo

 - Seek out lowland rainforest specialties at La Selva Biological Station, recognized internationally as one of the most productive tropical forest research stations in the world

 - Relax on a Sarapiqui River boat trip as you search for Sunbittern, Green Ibis, and Bare-throated Tiger-Heron

 - Extend your trip with a five-day Pacific Coast extension to see a mix of species east and west of the Continental Divide